Controller worker

 rspamadm keypair -u

-After that keypair should appear as following:
+After running this command, the keypair should appear as follows:

 keypair {